sonata-project/ecommerce/docs/reference/architecture/product.rst

 A ``ProductSetManager`` is responsible of retrieving a set of different products, or specific products (it overrides the ``ProductManager``).

-A ``ProductFinder`` is responsible for finding matching products to a given one.
+A ``ProductFinder`` is responsible for finding matching products related to a given one.
 It will noticeably be used for cross-selling & up-selling matches.

 Each product prototype has its own type (defined in ``ProductType`` property).
 You can use ``Sonata\Component\Product\Pool`` to retrieve related ``ProductProvider`` and ``ProductManager`` instances.